Posted: 4/20/2022 | April 20th, 2022

 - Organizes lots of activities

 Beds from $37 USD, private rooms from $93 USD.

 2. Wrigley Hostel

-This is a lively hostel with a bar on-site, making it a good place to stay for any night owls looking to enjoy the city’s nightlife.
+This is a lively hostel with a bar on-site, making it a good place to stay for night owls looking to enjoy the city’s nightlife.
 There’s an outdoor patio with a BBQ, so you can grill burgers when the weather is nice, and they organize walking tours and day trips.
-The dorm beds aren’t great (the mattresses are thin and the beds are squeaky), but the staff are awesome and the free breakfast is delicious.
+The dorm beds aren’t great (the mattresses are thin and the beds are squeaky), but the staff is awesome and the free breakfast is delicious.
 While the shower pressure was weak, the bathrooms are super clean.

 Wrigley Hostel at a glance: